Sunset in Granada

 Getting to the Mirador

 To get to the Mirador de San Nicolas from the city.
 You can walk up the cobbled Albaicin streets from Calle Elvira or Plaza Nueva.
-Another option would be to take one of the buses from Gran Via.
-Such as Bus C32.
-The driver will indicate which stop you need to get off at.
+Another option would be to take one of the red minibuses from Gran Via or Plaza Nueva.
+(Line C30 or C32) The driver will indicate which stop you need to get off at.

-The bus ride can be pretty bumpy as you go up the hill with twists and turns along the cobbled narrow roads.
-Great fun.
-It´s 1.40 euro per person, pay when you get on.
+The bus ride can be pretty bumpy as you go up the hill and twists and turn along the cobbled roads.
+Almost an attraction in itself.
+It cost 1.40 euro per person and you can pay the driver when you get on.

 From the Albaicin

 If you dont want to head up to the Mirador de San Nicolas.
 There are other spots to get great views like this one.
 Towards the middle of the Carrera del Darro, just before Paseo de los Tristes.
 There are a few side streets that are higher giving a perfect elevation to get this angle.